Crossbow: Islamic world

-Elsewhere
+Elsewhere and later

-Oyumi were ancient Japanese artillery pieces that first appeared in the seventh century (during the Asuka Period).
-According to Japanese records, the Oyumi was different from the hand held crossbow also in use during the same time period.
+Oyumi were ancient Japanese artillery pieces that first appeared in the seventh century (during the Asuka period).
+According to Japanese records, the Oyumi was different from the handheld crossbow also in use during the same time period.
 A quote from a seventh-century source seems to suggest that the Oyumi may have able to fire multiple arrows at once: "the Oyumi were lined up and fired at random, the arrows fell like rain".
-A ninth century Japanese artisan named Shimaki no Fubito claimed to have improved on a version of the weapon used by the Chinese; his version could rotate and fire projectiles in multiple directions.
-The last recorded use of the Oyumi was in 1189.
+A ninth-century Japanese artisan named Shimaki no Fubito claimed to have improved on a version of the weapon used by the Chinese; his version could rotate and fire projectiles in multiple directions.Hired Swords: The Rise of Private Warrior Power in Early Japan, By Karl Friday, Stanford: Stanford University Press, 1992 p.
+42 The last recorded use of the Oyumi was in 1189.

-In Western Africa and Central Africa, crossbows served as a scouting weapon and for hunting, with African slaves bringing this technology to natives in America.
-In the US South, the crossbow was used for hunting and warfare when firearms or gunpowder were unavailable because of economic hardships or isolation.
-In the North of Northern America, light hunting crossbows were traditionally used by the Inuit.
+In West and Central Africa, crossbows served as a scouting weapon and for hunting, with African slaves bringing this technology to natives in America.
+In the Southern United States, the crossbow was used for hunting and warfare when firearms or gunpowder were unavailable because of economic hardships or isolation.
+In the north of Northern America, light hunting crossbows were traditionally used by the Inuit.
 These are technologically similar to the African-derived crossbows, but have a different route of influence.

 Spanish conquistadors continued to use crossbows in the Americas long after they were replaced in European battlefields by firearms.
-Only in the 1570s did firearms become completely dominant among the Spanish in the Americas.
+Only in the 1570s, did firearms become completely dominant among the Spanish in the Americas.

-The French and the British used a Sauterelle (French for grasshopper) in World War I. It was lighter and more portable than the Leach Trench Catapult, but less powerful.
+The French and the British used a crossbow-like Sauterelle (French for grasshopper) in World War I. It was lighter and more portable than the Leach Trench Catapult, but less powerful.
 It weighed 24 kg and could throw an F1 grenade or Mills bomb 110–140 m.
 The Sauterelle replaced the Leach Catapult in British service and was in turn replaced in 1916 by the 2-inch Medium Trench Mortar and Stokes mortar.
+Early in the war, actual crossbows were pressed into service in small numbers by both French and German troops to launch grenades.

+A range of crossbows were developed by the Allied powers during the Second World War for assassinations and covert operations, but none appear to have ever been used in the field.
+A small number of crossbows were built and used by Australian forces in the New Guinea campaign.

 Modern use

-Hunting, leisure and science
+Hunting, leisure, and science

 Crossbows are used for shooting sports and bowhunting in modern archery and for blubber biopsy samples in scientific research.
-In some countries such as Canada or the United Kingdom, they may be less heavily regulated than firearms, and thus more popular for hunting; some jurisdictions have bow and/or crossbow only seasons.
+In some countries such as Canada, they may be less heavily regulated than firearms, and thus more popular for hunting; some jurisdictions have bow and/or crossbow only seasons.